Bilguun1015/mlh-biuldyourportfolio/README.md

-# An app to

-A user can input the location names in order to suggest a walking around the neighborhood
+# Tourtellini APP

+It is an application for users to suggest different tours.
+A user will create a tour and add stops to the tour.

 ## MVP

-A form to get user's nam
+A user will be able to input a tour with minimum 1 stop.

 ## Tech-Stack